 It is heartwarming to see how so many people get involved – from local businesses, to families – the city really comes out in force to support the parade on the final day of a week-long festival with rich cultural programmes, political debates, fringe-events and parties.

-We got a little teary eyed during the Parade when the Stockholm Federation of Gay Parents came marching out during Pride, consisting of parents with LGBTQ kids, or parents who happen gay themselves.
+We got a little teary-eyed during the Parade when the Stockholm Federation of Gay Parents came marching out during Pride, consisting of parents with LGBTQ kids, or parents who happen to be gay themselves.
 It was quite a moment, with a mammoth crowd cheering them on, showing that Stockholmers of any age and background stand for openness and inclusivity.

 At Mälarpaviljongen, the gorgeous, floating eatery-hotspot on the lake, they bottle and sell summery Rose wine and rainbow bubbly, proceeds of which go to the Regnbågsfonden which they founded.
 It is a cause that helps LGBTQ people at home and away, in Uganda and Chechnya.
 To date, the cause has raised over a million Swedish Kronor for LGBTQ causes.